apponthebeach/mylibrary-web/README.md

 ##Changelog

 ###1.4.3.1
-WARNING : If you already have My Library set up on your serveur, you MUST update your database for this version to work.
+WARNING : If you already have My Library set up on your server, you MUST update your database for this version to work.
 Check Documents/sql/my_library_1.4.3.1.sql to see the updates

 * Add a button to add a new book directly from the home page
 * Bug fixed on the link to go back to the books list from a book details page when the bool title start with a number